edgedb/edgedb/docs/glossary.rst

    set reference
       An identifier that represents a set of values.
-It can be the name of an object type or an *expression alias* (defined in a statement :ref:`WITH block <ref_eql_statements_with>` or in the schema via an :ref:`alias declaration <ref_eql_sdl_aliases>`. or a qualified schema name).
+It can be the name of an object type or an *expression alias* (defined in a statement :ref:`with block <ref_eql_statements_with>` or in the schema via an :ref:`alias declaration <ref_eql_sdl_aliases>`. or a qualified schema name).